 As it turns out, the internet is full of broken links, which is incredible news for all aspiring link builders.

 Why?
 Because you can contact an influencer or site owner, notify them about the broken link, and suggest your piece of content as a replacement.

 This process is pretty simple once you get the hang of it, though it does take time and isn’t always successful.
 In fact, you’ll likely only achieve a 5-10% success rate with this tactic.
 But if you contact enough sites, the backlinks will start to pile up!

 Just because you score a new backlink doesn’t mean you’ll have it forever.
-Unfortunately, important backlinks can disappear at any time due to a variety of reasons.
-Hey, nobody said SEO was easy… The good news is, you can work to reclaim lost backlinks!
+Unfortunately, important backlinks can disappear at any time due for various reasons.
+Hey, nobody said SEO was easy.
+The good news is that you can work to reclaim lost backlinks!